-- 1. A basic understanding of the Scientific Method.
-The student should learn how to implement properly a Physics laboratory protocol and acquire the necessary mathematical skills to report the results obtained. - 2.
-An awareness of the importance of teamwork and of critical discussion in the pursuing of common goals.
+- 4. A basic understanding of the Scientific Method.
+The student should learn how to implement properly a Physics laboratory protocol and acquire the necessary mathematical skills to report the results obtained. - 13.
+An awareness of the importance of teamwork and of critical discussion in the pursuing of common goals. - 23.
+Be able to analyze critically, and summarize properly any results making use of scientific arguments.